Inspired by Our Lands…Made by Our Hands

-Life here can test the human spirit, but Montanans have found many ways to express the relationship with the land.
+Life here can test the human spirit, but Montanans have found many ways to express their relationship with the land.
 Something in Montana's landscape nudges, pushes, and even shoves the creative spirit.

 Born deep in that landscape, folk/traditional arts spring from the needs of a community.
 While having a use, the work of the quilter, the saddlemaker, the ironworker, the parfleche maker, and the potter also are visible evidence of who we are.
 Because these artists are just around the corner or down the road, they often are over-looked, even "hidden in plain view."